jtomori/vex_tutorial/README.md

 float @new_attrib = 4; // we can also set initial value, but without any expressions int @new_int_array_attrib[];

-// we can still use local variables in standard way float A = @Frame * .5;
+// we can still use local variables in a standard way float A = @Frame * .5;
 int B = 4;

+// now we can use attributes without their signature before @ sign
 @P += set(0, B, 0);
 @Cd *= rand(@ptnum);
 @new_attrib *= A;